anhnguyendepocen/quant-geo/01-Lesson.md

 ### Students With Disabilities Act

-Students needing academic accommodation should: (1) register with and provide documentation to the Student Disability Resource Center; (2) bring a letter to me indicating the need for accommodation and what type.
+Students needing academic accommodation should: (1) register with and provide documentation to the Student Disability Resource Center (https://dos.fsu.edu/sdrc/); (2) bring a letter to me indicating the need for accommodation and what type.
 This should be done sometime during the first week of classes.

 ### Syllabus Change Policy